New Jersey arts festival shooting leaves 20 injured, 1 suspect dead, officials say

 "I saw two police officers escort a guy that got shot in the leg; they bandaged him up and whisked him away before the ambulance came here," he told WPVI.
 "It was pretty gnarly."

 The event was billed as a showcase for more than 1,500 pieces of art.
+Authorities said that about 1,000 people were in the area when the shooting started and people stampeded.

 In a Facebook post, the group said it was "deeply saddened" by the shooting and it had canceled the remainder of the event.

-“We’re still processing much of this and we don’t have many answers at this time but please know that our staff, our volunteers, our artists and musicians all seem to be healthy and accounted for.
+“We’re still processing much of this and we don’t have many answers at this time, but please know that our staff, our volunteers, our artists and musicians all seem to be healthy and accounted for.
 Our sincere, heartfelt sympathies are with those who were injured,” the group said.

 The Roebling Market parking lot was covered in trash, broken glass and liquor bottles as police processed the scene for evidence, according to the Trentonian.
-Regular patrons of the art festival told the newspaper it's usually cleaner than what was seen in the aftermath of the shooting
+Regular patrons of the art festival told the newspaper it's usually cleaner than what was seen in the aftermath of the shooting.

 “We’ve never seen anything like this,” a woman who asked to remain anonymous told the Trentonian.
 “This trash is surprising.
 It didn’t look like this last year.”